Laws of rugby union: Tries and conversions

 A try, worth five points, is scored when the ball is touched to the ground in the area between the opposition's try line and before the dead ball line (the "in goal").
 A player can score a try by carrying the ball into the in goal and then touching it to the ground while holding on to it.
 No downward pressure is required, but the player must be holding the ball in at least one of their hands or at least one of their arms.
 If the ball lands in the opposition's in-goal, usually as a result of a kick or the opposition losing possession, a player can score by applying downward pressure with their hands, their arms, or the front of their body.
 In this situation, if the player is outside the field of play when they touch the ball, a try is still scored.

-A try is still scored if the ball is grounded on the try line or against one of the goal posts.
+A try is still scored if the ball is grounded on the try line.
 If the ball touches the dead ball line or sidelines within the in goal it is considered to be "dead" (out of play) and a try cannot be scored.
 If a team is awarded a scrum near the try line they might attempt to push the opposition back into their own in goal.
 If the ball is kept in the scrum a player can dive on it as soon as it crosses the try line, scoring a "pushover try".
 Occasionally a team will infringe, possibly preventing a try being scored.
 If the referee believes a try would have been scored had the infringement not occurred they can award a "penalty try".
 Penalty tries are always awarded underneath the goalposts, no matter where the infringement occurred.
 Beginning in 2017, penalty tries are automatically worth seven points, negating the need to attempt a conversion.
 In the case of a jump ball from a cross-field kick, the ball cannot be punched out of play by a defender as you could in rugby league, it should be caught and grounded to get a 22m dropout instead.